MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-langchain.md

    :::image type="content" source="./media/how-to-integrate-with-langchain/custom-connection-2.png" alt-text="Screenshot of adding custom connection key-value pairs.":::

 1. To store an encrypted value for a key, select the **is secret** checkbox next to one or more key-value pairs.
-At least one value must be set as secret for the connection creation to succeed.
+At least one value must be set as secret for custom connection creation to succeed.

 1. Select **Save**.